openresty/openresty-systemtap-toolkit/README.markdown

 Prerequisites
 =============

-You need at least SystemTap 2.1+ and perl 5.6.1+ on your Linux system.
+You need at least systemtap 2.1+ and perl 5.6.1+ on your Linux system.

-Also, you should ensure the debuginfo for your Nginx is already installed if you did not compile your Nginx from source.
+Also, you should ensure the (DWARF) debuginfo for your Nginx (and other dependencies) is already enabled (or installed separately) if you did not compile your Nginx from source.

+If you are on Linux kernels older than 3.5, then you may have to apply the [utrace patch](http://sourceware.org/systemtap/wiki/utrace) (if not yet) to your kernel to get user-space tracing support for your systemtap installation.
+But if you are using Linux distributions in the RedHat family (like RHEL, CentOS, and Fedora), then your old kernel should already has the utrace patch applied.

+The mainstream Linux kernel 3.5+ does have support for the uprobes API for userspace tracing.

 Permissions
 ===========